-So far, I have been describing how wonderful my teaching and travelling experience has been in China.
+So far, I have been describing how wonderful my teaching and traveling experience has been in China.
 However, there are some things which annoy me here, things I can’t understand and/ or accept and things I can’t get used to.
 Having lived here for more than 7 months made me realise how different this country is from the place I come from.
 Here are the top 20 things I hate about China.

 1. Greasy food and rice every day.

 I have been always trying to eat healthy: lots of vegetables, fruits with fat-free products but in China greasy food is everywhere and it’s so difficult for me to find steamed vegetables, meat and fish which I love.
 Undoubtedly, the oiliness of the food is the biggest problem for me here.
 Chicken, fish and all vegetables are always deeply fried so the oil drips on my rice.
 How can it be healthy then and how can I avoid it?
 I have noticed that the oil, considered by Chinese as nutritious, is not healthy for me at all.
-At the beginning, I feltsleepy and my body has slowed down.
+At the beginning, I felt sleepy and my body has slowed down.
 I had no energy and I gained some extra pounds immediately.
 Therefore, I bought a steam cooking machine and stopped eating in a school canteen or restaurant and started preparing my own meals instead.
 The next thing I don’t like here is eating rice every day.
 What’s for breakfast?
 Rice.
 What’s for lunch?
 Rice.
 What’s for dinner?
 Let me guess.
 Chinese don’t often eat potatoes, semolina, buckwheat groats, millet groats or barley groats.
 Every single meal is based on rice which is pretty high in calories and not as healthy as I thought.
 To make my meals more varied I cook some pasta and potatoes but unfortunately, I still can’t find semolina and millet groats which is a pain!

-2. Pointing out all
+2. Pointing out everything

 When I meet someone in the street, I get so many compliments on how pretty I am, how beautiful my (Barbie) hair and eyes are and how wonderfully I smile.
 However, when we get to know each other and become friends (as I have with teachers and local people around the school), they start telling me I’m fat and I should lose some weight so I can be more beautiful (forgot to mention that for Chinese everyone who is slim is considered as beautiful handsome and everyone who might weight a little bit more than they, but still look sexy and healthy, is considered as fat, ugly) and I should wear more dresses than jeans to look like a woman.
 When I smile they say I have some wrinkles around my eyes and it’s….. a disease (hahaha) so I should take care of it as soon as possible by making an appointment in the hospital.
 When I have some spots on my face they say it’s an allergy and look at me with pity.
 When I don’t comb my hair or put some random clothes as I’m in rush they ask me “Is it a new London style?”, then I say “No, it’s my have-no-time style.”
 My body shape is abnormal for Chinese so they think my big breasts, wide hips and bigger than their thighs are the effect of suffering from the obesity, which for me as well as my friends is a joke.
 December and January were the worst months here for me.
 There were many dinners and lunches due to various Chinese celebrations and events such as weddings, school day, Chinese New Year and so on, during which all teachers were looking at what I eat or what I don’t eat making some comments in the meanwhile.
 “Eat some more meat.
 You are so strong!”- one said.
 “Don’t eat the meat, it’s a pure fat”- another told me.
 “Try these dishes.
 They are very tasty.
 I ordered it especially for you.
 I know you like eating”- said one of the leaders.
 The other day, someone saw me running on a football pitch.
 Next day, teachers asked me “Why do you run?
 Do you run every day?
 Do you want to lose some weight?
 You are very slim, you shouldn’t worry about it”.
 Achhhhhh!
 I was getting mad.
 One day I’m fat because I eat pork, the other day I’m thin because I do some exercises.
 This is something the most annoying in China.
 Once people get to know you in person, they will always tell you what they think about you even if it’s something horrible.
 I laugh at this now but back in December I was really upset, being brought down every single day and I would even say bullied, wasn’t the nicest thing for me.
 I’m emotionally very “critic-proof” but someone who isn’t, that might be a huge problem and he/ she would end up suffering from some eating disorders and/ or depression.
 That’s another lesson for me to learn: as soon as I feel comfortable with my body, I’m healthy and accept the way I look, I don’t care what other people say!